zeldatran87/secured-finance-docs/basics/README.md

 ## The Lifecycle of Loans

-A loan takes the following steps, depending on the states of Collateral and Loan contracts.
+A loan takes one of the following 6 steps, depending on the states of Collateral and Loan contracts.
 Detailed sequence diagrams are shown in the next section.

-1. Registration and Market Making
+### ✍️ 1.
+Registration, Collateralization, and Market Making

    1. Market Makers(makers) register themselves with their ETH and FIL addresses to receive funds.
    2. To quote as borrowers, makers should collateralize their ETH ore FIL to custody address.
 In the ETH case, it is the address of Collateral contract.
    3. Before input quotes to the Market smart contract, makers help verify other maker's FIL balance.
 They pick random FIL address from Collateral contracts and update the balance.
 It is a mechanism to keep all FIL account balances up to date.
 In this regard, we are developing a P2P oracle to make it more efficient.

-2. Loan Execution
+### 🤝 2.
+Loan Execution

    1. Market Takers(takers) pick the best loan rate for lending/borrowing.
 If takers want to borrow funds, their collateral amount must be greater than 150% of the borrowing amount.
    2. When a maker receives an event message for their FIL lending proposal was taken, they should transfer FIL and input txHash to the Loan Contract.
    3. When a taker receives an event message for the arrival of borrowing FIL, they should verify the amount from the Filecoin network and confirm to start the loan.

-3. Coupon Payments
+### 💫 3.
+Coupon Payments

    1. Periodically, the Loan contract checks the payment schedule and update the loan's state.
    2. Before the scheduled payments, the Loan contract emits messages for payment advice (default to 2 weeks prior).
 After the advice, the loan state changes to `DUE`, and the coupon payments should be made until the payment time.
    3. If takers failed to pay coupons, the loan state changes to `PARTIAL LIQUIDATION` to cover up coupon payments from takers' collateral.
    4. Suppose the collateral currency is different from loan currency.
 In that case, one of the best makers is nominated as the liquidity provider, and they will convert partial ETH collateral to FIL with a very attractive rate (default to 120%).
    5. In any case, coupon payment will be made, and the loan state will be back to `WORKING` and the collateral state to be `IN_USE`.

-4. Redemption
+### ✅ 4.
+Redemption

    1. Redemption works similarly to the coupon payments.
 However, the final states of the Loan and Collateral are different.
 If a loan ends with no liquidation, the loan state will be `CLOSED`, and the collateral state ends with `AVAILABLE`.
 Otherwise, a loan ends with liquidation, the loan state will be `TERMINATED`, and the collateral state will be `EMPTY`.

-5. Margin Call
+### 🆘 5.
+Margin Call

    1. Periodically, the Loan contract updates PV (present value) of all loans and checks the collateral coverage.
 If a borrowed loan PV goes up and therefore the collateral coverage gets below 150%, the collateral state will change from `MARGINCALL`.
    2. If takers upsize collateral and the coverage gets over 150%, the state will be back to `IN_USE`.
    3. However, if takers don't respond, and the coverage gets below 125%, we consider this a credit event; therefore, the collateral state will be shifted further to `LIQUIDATION`.
 Then the automatic liquidation process will begin.
 It works as a credit support annex in traditional financial transactions.
 Market makers should acknowledge this automatic liquidation feature.

-6. Liquidation
+### 🔄 6.
+Liquidation

    1. When the Collateral contract emits a message for automatic liquidation, the best maker is nominated to be the liquidity provider, who is entitled to convert currency (FIL to ETH) back to the loan currency with a very attractive rate (receive 120% coverage collateral).
    2. The rest of the collateral (about 5%) will be reserved to support makers and developers.
    3. After liquidations, the loan state will be `TERMINATED`, and the collateral state will be `EMPTY`.